 How to Reap the Many Benefits of Intense Side Stretch (Pyramid) Pose: Parsvottanasana

-Parsvottanasana, or Intense Side Stretch Pose, is a particularly challenging side stretch that requires strength, stability, presence and patience to perform safely.
+Parsvottanasana, or Intense Side Stretch Pose, is a particularly challenging side stretch that requires strength, stability, presence, and patience to perform safely.
 Also referred to as Pyramid Pose, Parsvottanasana is all about commitment in the legs—creating a solid foundation and strong container to release and expand into.

-Warning: You may find it difficult to balance in Parsvottanasana.
+Warning: You may find it challenging to balance in Parsvottanasana.
 The key is strength and stability before flexibility.
 In other words, don’t compromise your balance to get deeper into the forward fold.
 The stronger and more stable your foundation is—the more length and freedom you’ll experience in Parsvottanasana.

 1. Begin standing in Tadasana (Mountain Standing Pose) at the front of your mat with your hands on your hips.
 Step your left foot back about three-and-a-half to four feet.
-Spin your left heel in and down to the mat, so that your left foot points forward, but is angled slightly outward.
+Spin your left heel in and down to the mat so that your left foot points forward but is angled slightly outward.

-2. With both feet flat on your mat, hug your legs toward one another, as if you were squeezing a block between your inner thighs, inhale and actively lengthen your spine.
+2. With both feet flat on your mat, hug your legs toward one another as if you were squeezing a block between your inner thighs, inhale, and actively lengthen your spine.
 Exhale and begin to hinge at the hips, extending your torso long over your front leg.

-3. Stop when your torso becomes parallel with the floor, or at the point when your lower spine begins to round.
+3. Stop when your torso becomes parallel with the floor or at the point when your lower spine begins to round.
 You can check this by placing the fingers of one hand on your lumbar spine.
 If the vertebrae are poking out, your lower spine is rounding.
 Lift your torso up until you can feel the lumbar spine dipping into your back.

 4. Strongly press both feet into the mat, drawing your right hip back so that the leg lengthens.
 Take care not to let your right hip swing out to the right side.